 Please note that in order to access Ashford Depot a TOC will need to sign a Track Access Agreement with NRIL.

-Southeastern are currently producing a facility description for Ashford Depot.
-The facility description will be made available on the Infrastructure Manager's website when it is published.
+Southeastern has produced an Ashford Depot Service Facility Description which is available on the Infrastructure Manager’s website.
+This document contains further information on the facility and obtaining access.
+It is available at:

+https://stpancras-highspeed.com/our-company/regulatory/access-operators/

 Temple Mills Depot